berarma/godot-docs/tutorials/animation/playing_videos.rst

 Supported playback formats
 --------------------------

-The only supported format in core is **Ogg Theora** (not to be confused with Ogg Vorbis audio).
+The only supported format in core is **Ogg Theora** (not to be confused with Ogg Vorbis audio) with optional Ogg Vorbis audio tracks.
 It's possible for extensions to bring support for additional formats, but no such extensions exist yet as of July 2022.

 H.264 and H.265 cannot be supported in core Godot, as they are both encumbered by software patents.
 AV1 is royalty-free, but it remains slow to decode on the